rapidez/docs/src/5.x/upgrading.md

 4. **Upgrade your scripts and templates**

 This will require some work but we've got a list of things to check.
 Please read the [Vue 3 migration guide](https://v3-migration.vuejs.org/).
-Some of the themes we've ran into:
+Some recurring themes we've run into:

 - [Dropped support for global $emit and $on](https://v3-migration.vuejs.org/breaking-changes/events-api#event-bus), For this we've [built a system on regular events](https://github.com/rapidez/core/blob/cecc136e5ef76dc4925186a332f875d3ffe658fe/resources/js/polyfills/emit.js#L18).
 You should replace `$root.$on`/`window.app.$on` with `window.$on`.
-- Check for any `v-if`s in combination with `v-for` see: [If used on the same element, v-if will have higher precedence than v-for](https://v3-migration.vuejs.org/breaking-changes/v-if-v-for.html)
+- Check for any `v-if`s in combination with `v-for`, see: [If used on the same element, v-if will have higher precedence than v-for](https://v3-migration.vuejs.org/breaking-changes/v-if-v-for.html)
 - Rename all `slot-scope` to `v-slot` and move them to the component in your template
 - The `price`, `truncate` and `url` filters no longer work, replace <span v-pre>`@{{ final_price | price }}` with `@{{ price(final_price) }}`</span>
 - Any custom async components must be wrapped by `defineAsyncComponent`: `() => import('...')` to `defineAsyncComponent(() => import('...'))`